 Playas del Este is located just east of the city, with a string of smaller beaches that comprise the best beaches in Havana!

 The first one is about 20 minutes outside the buzzing Havana in the direction of Varadero in the area called La Habana del Este, or East Havana.

-Head out of the city through the tunnel on Via Monumental to the east, and the first beaches you will find in the village area called Alamar about 20 minutes out.
+Head out of the city through the tunnel on Via Monumental to the east, and the first beaches you will find are in the village area called Alamar, about 20 minutes out.